 Email is the best way to reach us.
 Write to OIT_FinancialServices@state.co.us

-OIT's Financial Planning & Operations Unit is led by Director Dan Krug.
+OIT's Central Finance Unit is led by Director Dan Krug.
 Dan oversees the central budgeting and accounting teams.
 Dan comes to OIT from OSPB where he was a budget and policy analyst and most recently worked with the Amendment 64 Task Force.
 He previously was with the Department of Higher Education, CU-Boulder where he taught government, and in Washington DC with a member of the Colorado Congressional delegation.